Scott3142/python-programming/codelabs/getting-started.md

 ## The command line
 Duration: 00:30:00

+### What you'll learn
+* How to run Python commands in the terminal
+* Some key commands to know in Linux

 If you've never used the command line before, it can be quite daunting but once you get used to it you'll wonder how you ever worked without it.

 The terminal (or 'command-line') on a computer allows a user a great deal of control over their system.
 Users of Windows may already have come across Command Prompt or Powershell and Mac OS users may be familiar with Terminal.
 All of these tools allow a user to directly manipulate their system through the use of commands.
 These commands can be chained together and/or combined together into complex scripts that can potentially complete tasks more efficiently than much larger traditional software packages.